A white paper published this week by Aptem says that skills need more attention and funding in UK government policymaking.

 Richard Alberg, CEO of Aptem, said:

-“We delighted to publish this thought leadership white paper on what should be done about the skills deficit.
+“We are delighted to publish this thought leadership white paper on what should be done about the skills deficit.
 Although we are a company primarily involved in EdTech, we nevertheless seek to influence policy on the broader skills agenda.
 It is important that more voices are heard, and more stakeholders included, if we are to get skills right.

-“We have applauded the government on its various initiatives around skills, but it is clear more needs to be done.
+“We have applauded the government on its various initiatives around skills, but it is clear that more needs to be done.
 We look forward to constructive engagement with central and local government and the business sector to ensure skills are given the importance they deserve.”

 Click here to download this white paper in full.